sampsyo/cs6120/content/blog/2019-11-13-efficient-path-prof/index.md

 Which is similar to what the paper generates.

 A more interesting edge case is one where there are 2 loops with the same loop head.
-This required manually writing some LLVM code since I was not sure how to generate such a cfg using only C:
+This required manually writing some LLVM code since I was not sure how to generate such a CFG using only C:

 <img src="samehead.png" style="width: 30%">